 If you’ve reviewed this information and decide you don’t like where you fall within the credit score range or how you compare to the rest of America, the good news is, there are actionable steps you can take to improve your own score.
-Remember, your credit score is updated with the major credit bureaus once per month, so you can see results from your work within a short period of time.
+Remember, your credit score is updated with the major credit bureaus any time a creditor sends new information, so you can see results from your work within a short period of time.

 - Keep your payment history positive.
 There is no other way to say it.
 If you pay your bills on time (within 30 days) then your payment history will be reported as positive.
-According to Experian, payment history is 35% of your credit score, so paying your bills on time and consistently leads to a stronger credit score.
+Payment history is 35% of your FICO® Score, so paying your bills on time and consistently leads to stronger credit scores.

 - Keep credit inquiries to a minimum when possible.
 Anytime you apply for new credit, this is reported in your credit report.
-Too many inquiries can have a negative impact on your score.
+Any inquiry has the potential to hurt your credit score.

 - Use a credit score boost program with the credit bureaus.
-Both Experian and TransUnion offer credit score boosting programs.
-These programs pull your payment history from regular payments, such as utility bills and cell phone bills, that are normally not reported on your credit report.
-If you have a positive payment history with these services, you can see a nice bump in your credit score.
+Experian® offers credit score boosting programs.
+This programs pull your payment history from regular payments, such as utility bills and cell phone bills, that are normally not reported on your credit report.
+Once these payments are added to your credit report, you can see a nice bump in your credit score.

 - Take advantage of a credit monitoring program.
-Many programs, including Credit Sesame, offer free credit score monitoring services.
+Many programs, including Credit Sesame®, offer free credit score monitoring services.
 This is where you are notified each month if your score has changed and if there are any new inquiries.
-You can even see your MyFico score for free with some sites, such as your bank or credit card company.
+You can even see your FICO® Score for free with some sites, such as your bank or credit card company.

 - Credit mix can help.
 Although not as much of a factor, your credit mix could impact your score.
 This means using different credit tools, such as a line of credit, a mortgage, and a credit card.
 This is viewed more favorably than using all credit cards, or all student loans for instance.